OpenLineage/docs/docs/guides/airflow-quickstart.md

     These variables allow Airflow to connect with the OpenLineage API and send events to Marquez.

-3. It is a good idea to have Airflow use a different port for Postgres than the default 5432, so run the following command to use port 5678 instead:
+5. It is a good idea to have Airflow use a different port for Postgres than the default 5432, so run the following command to use port 5678 instead:

     ```sh
     astro config set postgres.port 5678
+    ```

+6. Check the Dockerfile to verify that your installed version of the Astro Runtime is 9.0.0+ (to ensure that you will be using Airflow 2.7.0+).

+    For example:

+    ```txt
+    FROM quay.io/astronomer/astro-runtime:9.1.0
     ```

 ## Add Marquez and Database Services Using Docker Compose